nodefony/nodefony/README.md

 Nodefony can be used to develop a complete solution to create a Fullstack Web Application, Secure Api, or Microservices.

-The Nodefony project is inspired by the PHP Symfony framework, a developer can find most of the concepts, configurations and patterns of Symfony framework.

-Nodefony is not an exhaustive port of symfony !

 ## Table of content